 An adequate way to sum up the flaws of Sholay is its odd clash between brutal “Wild Wild West” realism and awkward, slapstick comedy.
 I know Bollywood filmmakers really, really like to mash various genres together in a sort of “everything-but-the-kitchen-sink” type of filmmaking, and there is nothing inherently wrong with that, but it’s a difficult tightrope to walk.
 The more and more genre tones and styles you put in a movie, the harder it is to balance everything and make a coherent story in which you can become emotionally invested.
 It can be done, certainly — Tarantino is a master of genre-blending — but you need to be that much more skilled as a filmmaker to pull off that genre-blend.
 And furthermore, Tarantino’s films have never been suitable for all ages, by any means.

-Thankfully, the good parts of Sholay, including the bromantically awesome relationship between its two leads, are written so strongly that the film flourishes despite its wavering tone.
+Thankfully, the good parts of Sholay, including the bromantically awesome relationship between its two leads, are written so well that the film flourishes despite its wavering tone.
 The film, at a mammoth 204-minutes, is one of the best paced Hindi blockbusters I have ever seen, even taking into account its useless comedy.
 Again, much of this boils down to great lead characters, lead performances, and unforgettable location-photography.
 In addition, Sholay’s supporting cast flesh out a vibrant community of folks you grow to care about almost as much as Dharmendra and Bachchan, including a romantic subplot that’s not a complete waste of time!
 One final compliment worth noting is Salim-Javed’s commitment to a bittersweet ending.
 It leaves the film with a sense of consequence, and makes one of the lead’s final arc feel all the more satisfying.